Why I Talk to Myself (Any Why You Should, Too)

 What started as a child's way to keep himself amused has since evolved to become one of my handiest skills.

-But before I begin, let's talk a little bit about this thing called "self-talk."
+But before I explain why I talk to myself in my head, let's talk a little bit about this thing called "self-talk."

 For as long as I can remember, I've had a tendency to criticize myself and doubt myself.
 My brain skews towards negativity and doom and gloom.